Why I Switched From Tampons to Menstrual Cup

-Of course, there are some downsides I come across, but menstrual cups are easy to insert and remove, once you get the hang of them.
+At first I come across a challenge with learning how to use it, but menstrual cups are easy to insert and remove, once you get the hang of them.
 Even so, adjusting to a cup can take time and be inconvenient.
 It takes about three cycles to get a realistic idea of how they fit with your body and life.

-If you’re ready to switch, my top tip is be patient.
-Also don’t expect to make the switch flawlessly or all at once.
+If you’re ready to switch, my top-tip is to be patient.
+Also, don’t expect to make the switch flawlessly or all at once.
 It was a bit tricky for me to get the hang of removing a full cup at first.
-The first few times I used it was a bit messy, which is normal bumps in the road on the way to becoming a dedicated cup-lover.
-What I did first was to wear my cup around the house, and balancing with tampons or pads until I was felt confident.
+The first few times I used it was a bit messy, which are normal bumps in the road on the way to becoming a dedicated cup-lover.
+What I did first was to wear my cup around the house, and balancing it out with tampons or pads until I was feeling confident.

 Bottom line: its worth a try!